Agagnier35/glacierfrostbuilds/README.md

 to have one place to share user-generated builds.

-I made this tool because we had an excel sheet, which got deprecated for the idleoncompanion Then ideloncommpanion hasn't updated been in a while, making the builds deprecated
+I made this tool because we had an excel sheet, which got deprecated for the idleoncompanion Then ideloncompanion hasn't updated been in a while, making the builds deprecated

 The ultimate goal would be to have a tool, with minimal maintenance by the developers.
 In the best case scenario, the only thing we need to update is new assets/classes/talents/bump game version, but the rest would be managed by the users